 Expand a business in Norway

 Foreign companies willing to extend their portfolio may choose to open a company in Norway.
-The two most common forms of business that a foreign company may open here are the branches and subsidiaries.
-While the branches have no legal personality and must operate under the direct supervision of the parent company, the subsidiary may take its own management decisions and even though a big part of the capital is owned by the foreign company, the liability of the shareholders is limited by their contribution to the capital.
+The two most common business forms that a foreign company may open here are the branch offices and subsidiaries.
+While the branches have no legal personality and must operate under the direct supervision of the parent company, the subsidiary may take its own management decisions and even though a large part of the capital is owned by the foreign company, the liability of the shareholders is limited to their contribution to the capital.

 Tax incentives for Norwegian subsidiaries

-Prior registration in the Central Coordinating Register for Legal Entities some steps must be taken, such as opening a bank account or checking the name at the Registrar.
+Prior to the registration with the Central Coordinating Register for Legal Entities some steps must be taken, such as opening a bank account or checking the company’s name at the Registrar.
 It’s important to know that the operation is canceled if the memorandum of association was signed with three months prior to this procedure and our team of specialists in company registration in Norway can provide further information regarding this matter.

 Opening a subsidiary as a limited liability company in Norway

 Usually, a subsidiary is formed as a limited liability company which can be either private or public.
-Aksjeselskap, the Norwegian private limited liability company, is formed by at least one founder with a minimum share capital of 100.000 NOK.
-It’s adopted especially by small and medium size companies.
+Aksjeselskap, the Norwegian private limited liability company, is formed by at least one founder with a minimum share capital of NOK 30,000.
+It’s generally preferred by small and medium size companies.
 The liability of its members is limited and the shares are not for public transfer.
-This type of company is not issuing certificate for its shares.
+This type of company may not issue certificates for its shares.